Fresno State vs. UNLV NCAA Football Odds, Plays and Insights | September 24, 2021

-MWC rivals square off when the No. 22 Fresno State Bulldogs (3-1, 0-0 MWC) host the UNLV Rebels (0-3, 0-0 MWC) on Friday, September 24, 2021 at Bulldog Stadium at Jim Sweeney Field.
-Fresno State is favored by 31 points.
-The game has an over/under of 58.5 points.
+Oddsmakers heavily favor the No. 22 Fresno State Bulldogs (3-1, 0-0 MWC) when they host the UNLV Rebels (0-3, 0-0 MWC) on Friday, September 24, 2021 in a matchup between MWC opponents at Bulldog Stadium at Jim Sweeney Field.
+Fresno State is favored by 30.5 points.
+The total for this matchup has been set at 58.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.